 Rolling low is actually better…

 If you’re someone that seems to consistently roll 1’s instead of 6’s then oh man is this the game for you.
 All of the unit’s stats are used as thresholds against a D6 roll instead of a value to beat; meaning that rolling low is actually what you want to do.
-Let’s look at this stat block for a unit of Hundred Kingdoms Men at Arms, a very basic human unit:
+Let’s look at this stat block for a unit of Nord Huskarls, a reasonably armoured human unit:

 - Movement- how far the unit moves in inches

 - Volley – how good the unit is at shooting

 - Clash – value used for melee attacks